Maibach Travel Grant

 3) Submit a letter from their program director or supervisor documenting their status.

 Submit your abstract online and check the box for the Maibach award.
-You may email or mail your statement letter and endorsement letter to the American Contact Dermatitis Society, 85 High Street Suite 8, Waldorf, MD 20602 USA.
-The deadline for receipt of the abstract is October 31, 2017.
+You may email or mail your statement letter and endorsement letter to the American Contact Dermatitis Society, 555 East Wells Street, Suite 1100, Milwaukee, WI 53202 USA.
+The deadline for receipt of the abstract is November 1, 2018.

 The following criteria will be used in selecting the award: